Inbreeding depression: In humans

 Inbreeding may have both detrimental and beneficial effects.
 The biological effects of inbreeding depression in humans can on occasion be confounded by socioeconomic and cultural influences on reproductive behavior.
 Studies in human populations have shown that age at marriage, duration of marriage, illiteracy, contraceptive use, and reproductive compensation are the major determinants of apparent fertility, even amongst populations with a high proportion of consanguinous unions.
-However, several small effects on increased mortality, longer inter-birth intervals and reduced overall productivity have been noted in certain isolated populations, though other studies show increased fitness of offspring and no effect on lifespan past the 2nd cousin level.
+However, several small effects on increased mortality, longer inter-birth intervals and reduced overall productivity have been noted in certain isolated populations, though another study about the Icelandic population suggests no effect on lifespan past the 2nd cousin level.

 Charles Darwin was one of the first scientists to demonstrate the effects of inbreeding depression, through numerous experiments on plants.
 Darwin's wife, Emma, was his first cousin, and he was concerned about the impact of inbreeding on his ten children, three of whom died at age ten or younger; three others had childless long-term marriages.

 Humans do not seek to completely minimize inbreeding, but rather to maintain an optimal amount of inbreeding vs. outbreeding.
 Close inbreeding reduces fitness through inbreeding depression, but some inbreeding brings benefits.
 Indeed, inbreeding "increases the speed of selection of beneficial recessive and co-dominant alleles, e.g. those that protect against diseases."
+In general mating between humans who have an equivalent relatedness closer to that of third cousins results in reduced fitness in the children.
+By contrast outbreeding in humans at worst results in certain autoimmune conditions e.g. asthma.

+In wolves

+A small isolated highly inbred population of gray wolves in Isle Royale National Park, Michigan, USA, was considered in 2019 to be at imminent risk of extinction.
+This gray wolf population had been experiencing severe inbreeding depression primarily due to the homozygous expression of strongly deleterious recessive mutations.
+Defects arising from severe inbreeding among the wolves included reduced survival and reproduction, malformed vertebrae, syndactyly, probable cataracts, an unusual "rope tail" and anomalous fur phenotypes.
+A separate small inbred population of gray wolves in Scandinavia was also found to suffer from inbreeding depression due to the homozygous expression of deleterious recessive mutations.